East Spencer police chief announces retirement - Salisbury Post

 EAST SPENCER — Police Chief Sharon Hovis will retire from law enforcement on March 1, the town announced.

 Hovis has served as East Spencer’s police chief since 2015, becoming the first female police chief ever to serve a municipality in Rowan County.
-During her 30 year career, Hovis worked as a sheriff’s deputy, patrol officer, courthouse bailiff, school resource officer and a sergeant over the civil division of the sheriff’s office.
+During her 30-year career, Hovis worked as a sheriff’s deputy, patrol officer, courthouse bailiff, school resource officer and a sergeant over the civil division of the sheriff’s office.
 She also worked at Piedmont Correctional Institution and as a police officer for Livingstone College.

-She taught law enforcement classes at Rowan-Cabarrus Community College and Davidson County Community College and served for 15 years in the US Army and Army National Guard.
+She taught law enforcement classes at Rowan-Cabarrus Community College and Davidson County Community College and served for 15 years in the U.S. Army and Army National Guard.

 Law enforcement has been a roller-coaster ride,” Hovis said, “but it has made me proud to have been a part of the lives that I knew I was there to help, between serving my country and then serving my county and now serving the town.
 I have come to realize life is what you make it.
 We, as individuals, can complain about things or we can come out of the stands as a spectator and get in the game.